Helping homeless animals

 Holes for Stoats

-Stoats nesting in the tumbledown drystone walls at Sherborne delighted viewers of the BBC’s Springwatch earlier this year – but caused us concern since we've been given a legacy to help us repair those walls.
+Stoats nesting in the tumbledown drystone walls at Sherborne delighted viewers of the BBC’s Springwatch last year – but caused us concern since we've been given a legacy to help us repair those walls.

 The risk of making the stoats homeless was too much for dry stone waller Andy Chapple, who devised a way of building cavities into the centre of the wall for the stoats to continue to use.
 He’s also included passageways, so the stoats and other animals such as hedgehogs and rabbits can get to the other side.